ACA Bronze Plans Are Now HSA-Eligible in 2026

 With HSA (family): Your $8,750 HSA contribution is tax-deductible, reducing your MAGI to $49,250.
 Now you have $13,350 of headroom.
 You can do a small Roth conversion, harvest some capital gains, or absorb unexpected income — all while staying safely below the cliff.

 The HSA contribution doesn't just save you money on healthcare.
 It buys you MAGI flexibility — the most valuable resource for ACA-dependent early retirees.
+To pressure-test your own headroom before contributing, run the scenario through the free ACA cliff calculator.

 Bronze plans typically have the lowest premiums but highest deductibles and out-of-pocket costs.
 For healthy early retirees who rarely use medical services, this was already often the right choice.
 The HSA eligibility change makes it even more compelling: